chroma-space/cybersphere/_posts/projects/2015-04-08-of-the-spheres-markdown.md

 ![fire door.jpg]({{site.baseurl}}/assets/images/fire door.jpg)

-⸫ ⱡ ꒫ ⿴ ☼☽ A flaming door appears in the city - it's wide open and we don't know where it leads : ◌ ◎ ● ☉◗◖◯ ֯
+⸫ ⱡ ꒫ ⿴ ☼☽ A flaming door appears in the city - it's wide open & we don't know where it leads : ◌ ◎ ● ☉◗◖◯ ֯